EusebiuAndrei/trial/README.md

 }
 ```

-## /api/reviews
+## /api/providers/specials

 ### GET

-Get the reviews for a provider, optionally filtering them.
+Get the all the providers with the corresponding tags aka specials.

 **Query parameters**: